joosy/guides/guides/blog/rails-preparations.md

 {% assign gist_file = 'Gemfile.rb' %}
 {% include gist.html %}

-Now make bundler handle the dependencies and make twitter-bootstrap gem prepare to do the job:
+Now make bundler handle the dependencies:

 {% assign gist_file = 'Bundle.sh' %}
+{% include gist.html %}

+We need one more thing to do to include twitter bootstrap.
+Rename your `app/assets/stylesheets/application.css` to `app/assets/stylesheets/application.css.scss` and fill it with following content:

+{% assign gist_file = 'application.css.scss' %}
 {% include gist.html %}

 Using Rails scaffold let's prepare some entities we will need inside our blog: